-The oldest student we've ever had is 92 years of age and the youngest student that we've ever had, learned how to present from a platform is 11 years of age.
+The oldest student we've ever had is 92 years of age and the youngest student that we've ever had learned how to present from a platform at the age of 11.

 So, the fact is, I'm pretty sure that you fit somewhere in between that bandwidth of age group.

-So I can tell you right now, you are neither too young not too old to get out there and start to present confidently.
+I can tell you right now, you are neither too young nor too old to get out there and start to present confidently.

 Myth 4.
 "I Am Self-Conscious"

-They're not presenter because they have a great story.
-They're presenters because they're dynamic in what they do and their content is world class.
+They're not presenters because they have a great story.
+They are presenters because they're dynamic in what they do and their content is world-class.